-Fall in love with Florence from different perspective from the top sitting comfortably on one of my itenerary, I visited Piazzale Michelangelo with its amazing view over the City.
+Fall in love with Florence from a different perspective from the top sitting comfortably on one of my itineraries, I visited Piazzale Michelangelo with its amazing view over the City.
 You’ll get your personal postcard of Florence and always remember how magnificent the Rinascimental City looked like.

 Then continuing to Fiesole, the wonderful town of Etruscan and Roman roots situated on a hilltop overlooking Florence.
 This is an awesome place to get some great skyline pictures.

-Then I headed backed to the Center of Florence by bus where I visited one of the most famous museum of the world , the Accademia Gallery.
-Get the chance to have closed encountered with timeless works of art.
+Then I headed backed to the Center of Florence by bus where I visited one of the most famous museums in the world, the Accademia Gallery.
+Get the chance to have closed encounters with timeless works of art.
 To learn why David is the most recognizable symbol of Florence and what it used to represent in his time.
 How did the genius of Michelangelo meet the challenge of extracting the pathos of a being and fixing it forever in time in the”La Pietà di Palestrina of San Mateo”, the unfinished works of arts Prigoni” and other masterpieces by the great artist of the famous Prisoners who still seem to struggle free from their marble blocks and to get the inside story of the life and times of this consummate artist is a chance once in my lifetime.
 I have my free time to wander around on my own.
-To recognized original world famous paintings I have seen in books, magazines, and on TV close-ups.
+To recognized original world-famous paintings I have seen in books, magazines, and on TV close-ups.

 through Ponte Vecchio famous for its jewelry shops, then walk through the wings of the famous Uffizi Gallery, to the wonders of the architecture of Brunelleschi’s Dome which overlooks the Baptistery golden “Gates of Paradise”.

-Doumo restoration workshops to take a stop back into the past to the ancient workshop of the Cathedral.
-Discover the place where the greatest artist of the past worked and where Micheangelo himself carved the world famous statue of David.
-The laboratory is still in use today and many craftsmen dedicated their passion and professionalism to preserve and restore the Doumo Complex priceless heritage, using the same tools and techniques of the tradition.
+Duomo restoration workshops take a step back into the past to the ancient workshop of the Cathedral.
+Discover the place where the greatest artist of the past worked and where Michelangelo himself carved the world-famous statue of David.
+The laboratory is still in use today and many craftsmen dedicated their passion and professionalism to preserve and restore the Duomo Complex’s priceless heritage, using the same tools and techniques of the tradition.

-Allow myself a close encounter with this fascinating City, understanding and appreciating the background and context, its importance in history.
+Allow me a close encounter with this fascinating city, understanding and appreciating the background and context, its importance in history.

-During my vacation in Florence I don’t miss out on meeting one of the most famous and electric artist in the world; Michelangelo to reveal the secrets and creation of Michelangelo’s world renowned masterpieces, such as the original version of David, I Prigioni and San Matteo.
-The museum was built in 1784 and it was conceived as a real shrine devoted to the preservation of the Symbol of Florence .
+During my vacation in Florence I don’t miss out on meeting one of the most famous and electric artists in the world; Michelangelo to reveal the secrets and creation of Michelangelo’s world-renowned masterpieces, such as the original version of David, I Prigioni, and San Matteo.
+The museum was built in 1784 and it was conceived as a real shrine devoted to the preservation of the Symbol of Florence.

 Doumo Tour and Brunelleschi’s Cupola

-An exclusive and never seen before perspective enjoying Florence cityscape from Doumo’s 32 meters High “Terraces ” and climb up to the top of the Dome!
-Do not miss the chance to take a closer look at the incrédule “Brunelleschi Cupola”, a masterpieces of art and architecture that still remains unmatched and whose techniques of building are covered with a Veil of mystery.
+An exclusive and never-seen-before perspective enjoying Florence cityscape from Duomo’s 32 meters High “Terraces ” and climb up to the top of the Dome!
+Do not miss the chance to take a closer look at the incrédule “Brunelleschi Cupola”, a masterpiece of art and architecture that still remains unmatched and whose techniques of building are covered with a Veil of mystery.

 An unmissable opportunity to visit this top attraction which is often fully blocked due to its unparalleled beauty and allure.
 The first stage of this enlightening activity is a fascinating guided overview of amazing handcrafted replicas of the original tools used in the construction of the Cupola.